apache/camel-website/content/blog/2024/09/camel48-whatsnew/index.md

 ## Camel JBang

-We continued to improve and innovate with the Camel JBang CLI.
+We continue to improve and innovate with the Camel JBang CLI.
 For this release we have cleaned up the `camel export` command and made it more consistent exporting to the three runtimes (Main, Spring Boot, and Quarkus).

 The `camel kubernetes` plugin has had major overhaul and we added more support for traits, export to Spring Boot and Quarkus, and as well to deploy and run directly via `run`.

-You can now easier see why a Camel route failed to start using `camel get route --error` command such as follows:
+It is now easier to see why a Camel route failed to start using `camel get route --error` command such as follows:

 ```console
 $ camel get route --error